stockblog/webinar_spark_k8s/README.md

 UPDATED for Spark 3.1.3

-### We will install Spark Operator, test Spark on Kubernetes, build and launch our own custom images in Mail.ru Cloud Solutions
+### We will install Spark Operator, test Spark on Kubernetes, build and launch our own custom images in VK Cloud
 #### Tested with Kubernetes 1.20.4, Spark 3.1.3, Client VM Ubuntu 20.04

 ## Running Spark on Kubernetes useful links